 “But that which beareth thorns and briers is rejected, and is nigh unto cursing; whose end is to be burned” (verse 8).
 This is a sober warning to God’s people who are not heeding His message.
 They are about to meet the worst end imaginable!

 God says the day is coming “that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble: and the day that cometh shall burn them up, saith the Lord of hosts, that it shall leave them neither root nor branch” (Malachi 4:1).
-Prophecy tells us that 50 percent of the Laodiceans will never live again.
-They will be blotted out forever!
+Prophecy tells us that 50 percent of the Laodiceans will be blotted out forever!
 What a terrifying warning from God!
 And it is not only to the Laodiceans; it is a frightful warning to all of us!

 Here in Hebrews, Paul is warning, You must get this—or you are going to die forever!
 He could not be more explicit!
 Mr. Armstrong taught this truth for years and even told people they were not getting it, and they still didn’t get it!
 What a shame.